paulvha/sps30/README.md

 A program to set instructions and get information from an SPS30.
 It has been tested to run either UART or I2C communcation on ESP32, MEGA2560, ESP8266 and UNO.
+In the meantime other boards have been added to the test as well as extended interface options. (see below)
 <br> A detailed description of the options and findings are in SPS30.odt

 ## Getting Started
 As part of a larger project I am looking at analyzing and understanding the air quality.
 I have done a number of projects on air-sensors.
-The SPS30 sensor is a new kid on the block that looks interesting.
-This is the first version of a working driver + examples.
+This is a version of a working driver + examples.
-More work is happening to create examples and compare against other sensors.
+More work continues to happen to create examples and compare against other sensors.

 A word of warning: the SPS30 needs a female plug of ZHR-5 from JST Sales America Inc.
 I have not been able to find a good source for that and was glad to buy the Sparkfun version